 From this point up you could go by the gravel road.
-Przemek had the marvelous idea to drive towards the mountain peak with our old, tired with life Peugeot 206.
-At some point the road started to narrow to 3 m.
-On the one hand we saw sharp rock walls, on the other, an abyss.
+Przemek had the marvellous idea to drive towards the mountain peak with our old, tired with life Peugeot 206.
+At some point, the road started to narrow to 3 m.
+On the one hand, we saw sharp rock walls, on the other, an abyss.
 I tried to stop him much lower but he seemed not to hear me and had loads of fun.
-Luckily at one point it was impossible to continue the drive due to the engine overheating.
+Luckily at one point, it was impossible to continue the drive due to the engine overheating.
 In that moment Przemek had to decide to come back – it was too dangerous to proceed!

 We parked our car at the spot where National Park beggins.
 This is also a spring of Elikonas river.
 Elikonas is the most ancient river in Pieria and it is also known as Vafiras or Ourlias.
 In this river according to mythology the enraged women of Dijon washed their blood of their hands after having murdered Orfeas.
 The river dissapeared under the ground only to surface at Dijon under the name Vafiras.
 The river is also very famous for its waterfalls.